 Games can be boring or fun, depending on personal taste.
 So it is best to have as many options as you possibly can, to find the right ones for the shower.
+Consider things like whether it is a co-ed baby shower, with or without children, if the guests need ice-breaker games to start off with and such.
 There are several new games, and ones you may have already heard of.
 Take what you like and leave the rest!

 This ice breaker is the same as the common word search game you see on newspapers and magazines.
 Prepare a customized word search puzzle or board by hiding baby-related words in a grid of letters horizontally, vertically, and diagonally.
 First to spot all the hidden words will win the game.